seansfkelley/react-layered-chart/API.md

 ### `AutoresizingCanvasLayer`

 A component that wraps and exposes a `<canvas>` that (via polling) matches the size of its containing `Stack`.
 This class does no rendering of its own, but provides a well-behaved blank canvas for a parent component to draw on.
-All built-in data-rendering layers are based on this component, along with the `CanvasRender` decorator.
+All built-in data-rendering layers are based on this component in combination with the `NonReactRender` decorator.

 #### Props